sequana/sequana_pipetools/README.rst

 ========= ======================================================================
 Version   Description
 ========= ======================================================================
-0.9.1     * Ability to download automatically singularity images (as URLs) if
+0.9.2     * Udate asynchronous downloads to use aiohttp 0.9.1     * Ability to download automatically singularity images (as URLs) if
             set in the  pipelines (container field). add the --use-singularity option in all pipelines (and --singualrity-prefix)